rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 ## Appendix A: Mathematical Details

-This appendix provides the mathematical foundations for the sensor fusion algorithms described in Section 4.4 and 4.6.
+This appendix provides the mathematical foundations for the sensor fusion algorithms described in Sections 4.4, 4.6, and 4.8.

 ### A.1 Extended Kalman Filter Equations

 The EKF maintains a state vector and covariance matrix:

 ```
 State Vector:      x = [lat, lon, alt]ᵀ
 Covariance Matrix: P (3×3 uncertainty estimate)
 ```